 Depending on your distinct condition, the type of dental sedation used will vary case by case.
 However, the typical sedation treatment will look like the following:

 - The initial consultation.
 During the initial consultation, we will talk to you about your medical conditions, anxiety levels, and any medication that you take.
 Based on the information you provide us, we will be able to prescribe the appropriate dose of sedation medicine for your unique situation and treatment.

 - Oral sedation medication.
 Based on your prescription, you will be given an oral pill before your dental treatment.
 The dental sedation will take effect immediately.
 With that said, you should plan on having someone drive you to and from your appointment.

 - Effects of sedation.
 The effects of dental sedation will depend on the medication used, the dosage, and the individual patient.
 In most oral sedation cases, patients will feel drowsy and relaxed.
 Your breathing, physical and verbal responses, as well as protective reflexes will not be altered by sedation.
-You will also not remember much of the procedure afterwards.
+You will also not remember much of the procedure afterward.

 - Recovery from sedation.
 The effects of moderate dental sedation will wear off within 6-12 hours.

 When to Avoid Sedation Dentistry